 May in the garden

-Many perennials and annuals are blooming this time of the year, and Summer is right around the corner.
+Many perennials and annuals are blooming this year, and Summer is right around the corner.
 Tomatoes are setting fruits along with peppers and eggplants.

 Sometimes peppers and eggplants take time to bloom, but they will eventually.

-Watch out for squash vine borer, which the killer of our summer squash.
+Watch out for squash vine borer, the killer of our summer squash.

 Keep training green beans and cucumber up on their trellis.

 Leave cilantro, parsley, and fennel to bloom.
 Swallow-tail butterflies will feed on them and lay their eggs.